isabella232/ZenKey-Auth-Tree-Node/Integrate the ZenKey Identity Service with a ForgeRock Solution.md

 ## Configure the ZenKey Authorization node

-1. In a browser, navigate to [https://forgerock-dev.myzenkey.com/openam/console](https://forgerock-dev.myzenkey.com/openam/console).
+1. In a browser, navigate to <a href="https://forgerock-dev.myzenkey.com/openam/console" target="_blank">[Create a New ForgeRock Account](https://forgerock-dev.myzenkey.com/openam/console)</a>.
-2. Log into the site by providing your ForgeRock login id and password.
+3. Log into the site by providing your ForgeRock login id and password.
-3. On the **Realms** page, click **Top Level Realm**.
+4. On the **Realms** page, click **Top Level Realm**.
-4. On the **Realm Overview** page, click **Authentication** > **Trees**.
+5. On the **Realm Overview** page, click **Authentication** > **Trees**.
-5. Click **Create Tree**.
+6. Click **Create Tree**.
-6. In the **Tree Name** field, enter a name for the node.
+7. In the **Tree Name** field, enter a name for the node.
-7. Click **Create**.
+8. Click **Create**.
-8. In the left side panel under **Configuration**, type 'ZenKey' in the filter field.
+9. In the left side panel under **Configuration**, type 'ZenKey' in the filter field.
-9. When the ZenKey Auth Node appears in the left side panel, select the node and drag it to the main body of the page.
+10. When the ZenKey Auth Node appears in the left side panel, select the node and drag it to the main body of the page.
-10. Connect the the Start node to the ZenKey node: Drag the green dot on the Start node to the ZenKey Auth node.
+11. Connect the the Start node to the ZenKey node: Drag the green dot on the Start node to the ZenKey Auth node.
-11. In the left side panel under **Configuration**, type 'Provision Dynamic Account' in the filter field.
+12. In the left side panel under **Configuration**, type 'Provision Dynamic Account' in the filter field.
-12. When the 'Provision Dynamic Account' node appears in the left side panel, select the node and drag it to the main body of the page.
+13. When the 'Provision Dynamic Account' node appears in the left side panel, select the node and drag it to the main body of the page.
-13. Connect the 'No Account exists' dot on the ZenKey Auth Node to the left side dot on the 'Provision Dynamic Account' node.
+14. Connect the 'No Account exists' dot on the ZenKey Auth Node to the left side dot on the 'Provision Dynamic Account' node.
-14. In the left side panel under **Configuration**, type 'Success' in the filter field.
+15. In the left side panel under **Configuration**, type 'Success' in the filter field.
-15. When the 'Success' node appears in the left side panel, select the node and drag it to the main body of the page.
+16. When the 'Success' node appears in the left side panel, select the node and drag it to the main body of the page.
-16. Connect the 'Account exists' dot on the ZenKey Auth Node to the left side dot on the 'Success' node.
+17. Connect the 'Account exists' dot on the ZenKey Auth Node to the left side dot on the 'Success' node.
-17. Connect the right side dot on the 'Provision Dynamic Account' node to the left side dot on the 'Success' node.
+18. Connect the right side dot on the 'Provision Dynamic Account' node to the left side dot on the 'Success' node.
-18. Delete the 'Failure' node.
+19. Delete the 'Failure' node.
-19. Click **Save**.
+20. Click **Save**.

 ## Add Developer Portal credentials to the ZenKey Auth Node